-The government has also announced the postponement of the extension of the IR35 off-payroll working rules to large and medium-sized private sector businesses until 6 April 2021.
+The government has announced the postponement of the extension of the IR35 off-payroll working rules to large and medium-sized private sector businesses until 6 April 2021.

 Jason Collins of Pinsent Masons said: "The physical location of people is a critical factor in determining where tax should be paid for cross-border businesses.
 The location of people affects transfer pricing, corporate residence and individual residence."

 "In these exceptional times, people will be stuck not just in their home jurisdiction but literally at home when they would otherwise be conducting activity in another jurisdiction – which may have some quite dramatic tax consequences.
 It is hoped that HMRC and other tax authorities will take a pragmatic view as to whether some of these consequences can be waived due to the exceptional circumstances we are facing," he said.

 The UK's statutory residence test determines whether an individual is UK tax resident.
 One of the factors it considers is the number of days an individual spends in the UK.
 However, it is possible to exclude a maximum of 60 days spent in the UK in any tax year as a result of 'exceptional circumstances'.
 HMRC has issued guidance on when coronavirus may result in exceptional circumstances for these purposes.

 The guidance says that whether days spent in the UK can be disregarded due to exceptional circumstances will always depend on the facts and circumstances of each individual case.

 However, the guidance confirms that the circumstances are considered as exceptional. if you: